TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

-*   When creating a new event PHP class, it is recommended to add an :php:`Event` suffix to the PHP class, and to move it into an appropriate folder like :php:`Classes/Event` to easily discover events provided by a package.
+*   When creating a new event PHP class, it is recommended to add an :php:`Event` suffix to the PHP class, and to move it into an appropriate folder like :file:`Classes/Event/` to easily discover events provided by a package.
 Be careful about the context that should be exposed.

+*   The same applies to creating a new event listener PHP class: Add an :php:`EventListener` suffix to the PHP class, and move it to a folder :file:`Classes/EventListener/`.

 *   Emitters (TYPO3 Core or extension authors) should always use :ref:`Dependency Injection <DependencyInjection>` to receive the event dispatcher object as a constructor argument, where possible, by adding a type declaration for :php:`\Psr\EventDispatcher\EventDispatcherInterface`.

+*   A unique and descriptive :yaml:`identifier` should be used for event listeners.

 Any kind of event provided by TYPO3 Core falls under TYPO3's Core API deprecation policy, except for its constructor arguments, which may vary.
 Events